family walking by a lake

 Furthermore, it is equally important to consider other options such as gifting, making charitable donations, creating a trust, leaving assets to a spouse or civil partner, contributing to a pension, and fully utilising all tax-free allowances.

-Ultimately, no two inheritance tax plans will be the same, and the most appropriate route an individual can follow for minimising their IHT liabilities will vary from person-to-person.
+Ultimately, no two inheritance tax plans will be the same, and the most appropriate route an individual can follow for minimising their IHT liabilities will vary from person to person.

-In turn, seeking professional advice tailored to your individual circumstances and conducting through personal research into the full range of options available for reducing inheritance tax can help ensure that you take the most appropriate steps to minimise your IHT liability.
+In turn, seeking professional advice tailored to your individual circumstances and conducting thorough personal research into the full range of options available for reducing inheritance tax can help ensure that you take the most appropriate steps to minimise your IHT liability.